nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 * SFTP client need not know the OS user password
 * Multiple clients can use different private keys for a single OS user
 * Private key can be changed easily from time to time without changing the user's OS password
-* The access of SFTP client can be easily revoked by just removing the client's public key from the authenticated list, without locking out or modifying the OS user account
+* Access of SFTP client can be easily revoked by just removing the client's public key from the authenticated list, without locking out or modifying the OS user account

 ## Setup private key based authentication in windows
 ### Step 1 - Create a public and private key pair in the